Sonpitts/Technical-support-challenge/README.md

     "Enter pending bet ID?"
 The captured bet ID is verified if it exists under wonBets array (as captured under wonBets variables).
 If the bet ID exist below notification pops up;
-    "Congratulations on your winning ! your bet is settled."
+    "Congratulations on your winning 🎉! your bet is settled."
 Where the bet ID does not exist under wonBets array, the below notification pops up;
-    "Follow-up initiated!
-Check back later."
+    "You didn't win the Bet 😞!
+Thanks for betting with us."